Screen Time & Healthy Balance

 What is screen time?

 Screen time is any amount of time spent in front of a screen on any device.
 Digital devices provide many great opportunities for the whole family, including activities for learning and creativity, as well as entertainment and enjoyment.
+During the Covid-19 pandemic, these benefits became even more important and screen time increased.
 However, we hear from parents and carers that managing screen time can be a source of conflict with their children.
 When it comes to children and technology, parents and carers have long been asking the same question:

 How much screen time is OK for my child?